robin-anon/ra_libs/README.md

 An initial range of portfolios must first be generated, as we have done above.
 Then, the target metric must be calculated for each of the generated portfolios, as we have done for value-at-risk and loss probability.

 Then a list of targeted values for the new metric must be hardcoded.
 The co.metric_to_mean() function is then used to convert the list of targeted values for the new metric into target levels of expected returns.
-Portfolios are then generated targeting each of these new levels.
+Portfolios are then generated to target each of these levels of expected returns.

 ```python